-2016 2015
+2017 2016

-Time restricted endowment earnings \$1,548,076 \$1,334,713
+Time restricted endowment earnings \$1,955,734 \$1,548,076

 Purpose restricted program funds:

-Welcome Back Veterans 650,810 3,095,728
+McCormick Foundation Communities Matching Fund 771,722 -

-One Summer Chicago 1,035,875 364,684
+One Summer Chicago 540,626 1,035,875

+Chicago Tribune Charities - Holiday 68,922 -

-Other Veterans Funds 96,925 108,255
+Illinois Veterans Fund 67,554 96,925

+Denver Post Season to Share 29,930 -

-Sun-Sentinel Children's Fund 20,280 -
+Orlando Sentinel Family Fund 26,132 -

-House Orlando's Homeless 31,440
+All Other Funds 26,755 20,280

+Welcome Back Veterans 650,810

-Total temporarily restricted net assets \$ 3,351,966 \$ 4,934,820
+Total temporarily restricted net assets \$ 3,487,375 \$ 3,351,966

-NOTE H - FUNDRAISING PROGRAMS
+NOTE I - FUNDRAISING PROGRAMS

-During 2016 and 2015, various fundraising programs were conducted by McCormick.
+During 2017 and 2016, various fundraising programs were conducted by McCormick.
 Current programs are designed to combine the charitable efforts of McCormick and various corporate entities.
 The purpose of each program is to increase philanthropy and attract contributions from the general public.
-In 2016 and 2015, the programs primarily focused on charitable activities in local communities and aid to U.S. military veterans and their families.
+In 2017 and 2016, the programs primarily focused on charitable activities in local communities and aid to U.S. military veterans and their families.
 As an incentive to maximize contributions to the programs, challenges are issued by McCormick to the general public.
 Matching amounts are transferred to the various programs from McCormick's general funds based on the attainment of predetermined goals within a specified period of time.
 Amounts raised by contributions for these programs are restricted for the specific community and charitable purposes identified for each fund.

 McCormick retains complete discretion in determining specific third-party beneficiaries within the grant guidelines of each fund.
-Undistributed contributions received, including matching amounts transferred to the programs, totaled approximately \$18,112,000 and \$19,269,000, and are included as a component of unrestricted net assets in the accompanying consolidated statements of financial position at December 31, 2016 and 2015, respectively.
+Undistributed contributions received, including matching amounts transferred to the programs, totaled approximately \$6,758,400 and \$18,112,000, and are included as a component of unrestricted net assets in the accompanying consolidated statements of financial position at December 31, 2017 and 2016, respectively.

-NOTE I - EMPLOYEE BENEFITS
+NOTE J - EMPLOYEE BENEFITS

 All eligible employees and their dependents, as defined, of the Foundations are provided medical benefits under one plan.
-The plan is partially self-funded and the administration is provided through a third-party claims administrator.
-Claims expenses on the self-funded portion for the Foundations' employees totaled approximately \$141,000 and \$162,000 for 2016 and 2015, respectively.
+The plan is partially self-funded, and the administration is provided through a third-party claims administrator.
+Claims expenses on the self-funded portion for the Foundations' employees totaled approximately \$142,000 and \$141,000 for 2017 and 2016, respectively.

 The Foundations have established a defined contribution pension plan.
-Annual employer contributions are equal to 8% of each participant's quarterly compensation plus an additional 4.3% of such compensation in excess of \$82,950 for both 2016 and 2015.
+Annual employer contributions are equal to 8% of each participant's quarterly compensation plus an additional 4.3% of such compensation in excess of \$89,040 and \$82,950 for 2017 and 2016, respectively.
 Participants become vested in equal percentages over a three-year period.
 Permanent forfeitures, as defined, are used to reduce future employer contributions.